lgreski/datasciencectacontent/markdown/misc-installingRonChromebook.md

 Not only does the analysis run to completion on the Chromebook, its performance compares favorably to another machine that is optimized for long battery life: the HP Envy X2 tablet.
 This analysis runs in 20 minutes on the Chromebook, but takes over 70 minutes on the Envy X2.

 The bottom line is that not only does the Chromebook have the capacity to tackle relatively large data sets, it can also handle complex compute tasks with an acceptable response time.

 # Working with Google Sheets

-After all of this effort, we can finally address the original question posed at the start of the article.
-Can we make R work with Google Sheets on a Chromebook.
-Having installed the `googlesheets` R package, we can fire up an RStudio session and attempt to access a Google Spreadsheet.
+After all of this effort, we can finally address the original question posed at the start of the article: *Can we make R work with Google Sheets on a Chromebook?* Having installed the `googlesheets` R package, we can fire up an RStudio session and attempt to access a Google Spreadsheet.
 For this exercise I've posted a copy of Pokémon statistics that I use for other articles on R. This data is based on Alberto Barradas' [Pokémon Stats](http://bit.ly/2ovmmxu) data from kaggle.com.
 Barradas' data includes basic statistics for the first 6 generations of Pokémon.
 The original data and separate files by Pokémon generation are also available at the [lgreski/pokemonData repository](http://bit.ly/2nB2Zzy) on Github.

 First, we'll start a new RStudio session from the Linux terminal by typing `sudo rstudio`.
-Once RStudio begins, we'll load the `googlesheets` library and attempt to list the spreadsheets associated with one of my Google accounts, `greskilabs`.
+Once RStudio begins, we'll load the `googlesheets` library and attempt to list the spreadsheets associated with one of my Google accounts.
 You can either type the code directly into the R console, or create a new R script in the upper left pane of RStudio, type the code, highlight it and press the `<Run>` button

       library(googlesheets)
       theList <- gs_ls()